codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

   - /docs/integrations/git-providers/configure-a-bitbucket-server-webhook/
 toc: true
 ---
-Creating an account with Codefresh using one of the supported Git providers (GitHub, GitLab, Bitbucket) gives you immediate access to the repositories of the linked provider.
+Creating an account with Codefresh for one of the supported Git providers (GitHub, GitLab, Bitbucket), gives you immediate access to the repositories of the linked provider.

-You can add repositories from the other Git providers regardless of the one that you used for sign-up.
+You can also add repositories from other Git providers regardless of the one you used for sign-up.
 For example, you can use GitLab to sign up with Codefresh, but still build repositories that exist in Bitbucket.

-You can even add multiple accounts from each Git provider (if you have more than one) allowing you to use Codefresh as a central CI/CD solution that can access all your Git repositories regardless of the backing Git provider.
+You can even add multiple accounts for each Git provider (if you have more than one), allowing you to use Codefresh as a central CI/CD solution that can access all your Git repositories regardless of the backing Git provider.

 Currently Codefresh supports: